 All Graduate Summer Academy classes meet online/virtually.
 Individual class schedules are noted in the course descriptions.
 Meeting details will be confirmed by email.

 Registration is open May 1-15, 2020.
 For help or for more information, contact Amy Feistel at firstname.lastname@example.org.

 Participation, Eligibility, and Enrollment

-We will initially open the program to Duke doctoral students, including Duke law and medical students, and postdocs.
-Slots will be filled on a first-come, first-served basis.
-After the initial registration period, the courses will be opened on a space-available basis to Duke master’s students.
+Participation in the Duke Graduate Summer Academy is open to Duke doctoral students, including Duke law and medical students, postdocs, and masters students with space filled on a first-come, first-served basis during the registration window detailed above.
 Course participation will appear on Duke graduate students’ transcripts.
-Most classes will enroll about 30 students, although some classes may be smaller or larger.
-Classes with fewer than eight enrolled students will be canceled.
+Most classes will enroll 30 students, although some classes may be smaller or larger.
+Classes with fewer than 8 enrolled students will be canceled.